 You can enable the account in Mail's preferences to view its inbox and find the "missing" messages.
-Currently, the best way to avoid this problem is to not have any disabled accounts in Mail; either enable them or delete them if they are no longer needed.

 - 4. The message might be in an inbox, just not in the one that you expected.
 Please see the Why do good messages move to the wrong inbox when trained in Apple Mail? section. - 5.
+It's possible that moving a message can make it disappear from Apple Mail due to a bug in macOS 10.15 that affects a small percentage of users.
+Please see the Backing Up Messages section of the manual. - 6.
 It's possible that moving a message can make it disappear from Apple Mail if Mail's database is damaged.
 The message file is usually still visible on your Mac and on the server.
-To make the message re-appear in Mail, please see the How can I rebuild Apple Mail's database? section. - 6.
+To make the message re-appear in Mail, please see the How can I rebuild Apple Mail's database? section. - 7.
 Messages can "bounce back" to the spam mailbox due to being refiltered by another computer (#2), having a disabled account (#3), a server error, or a damaged Mail database (#5).